Diabetes Management in Greenacres, FL

 Use Medication Properly

-If you begin to improve your diet and exercise regularly, you will need to work closely with your doctor to make the proper adjustments.
+If you begin to improve your diet and exercise regularly, you will need to work closely with your primary care doctor to make the proper adjustments.
 Your physician may recommend lowering your dose of medication, especially if insulin is taken.
 They may also recommend that you begin to take insulin after your workout.
 Do not make any adjustments to your medication levels or schedule without consulting a doctor.

 The Benefits of Controlling Diabetes